skorulis/homebrew_react/public/beers/skorubrew44.md

 The amount of sugars in the wort was much lower than normal for my beers so I expect this one to be pretty weak.

+This turned out worse than expected.
+After 2 weeks it had only partially fermented and smelled like prune juice.
+The alcohol percentage was only 1%.
+I took the whole thing and poured it down the sink.

 ![Ingredients](assets/ingredients-44.jpeg)